Results

 Wikipedia - Noma Noha Akugue

-Noma Noha Akugue (born 2 December 2003) is a German professional tennis player of Nigerian descent.
+Noma Noha Akugue (born 2 December 2003) is a German professional tennis player.

 Noha Akugue has a career-high WTA singles ranking of world No. 142, achieved in July 2023, and a best doubles ranking of No. 169, reached in April 2025.